About This Chapter

 Why do we ask questions?
 Usually we ask a question to obtain information, but not all questions are meant to be answered.
 In this lesson, you'll learn the purpose and explore examples of rhetorical questions.

 25. When & How to Use 'e.g.' in a Sentence

-Did you know that you could add examples to sentences you write using the abbreviation e.g.?
-Learn what the abbreviation e.g. stands for and when and how to use it in a sentence in this lesson.
+Did you know that you can add examples to sentences you write using the abbreviation e.g.?
+Learn what the abbreviation e.g. stands for and when and how to use it in a sentence.